 Below are some other lines you might want to put in your start-up, or take as examples.
-If you use them, or lines like them, they should be put wherever you put the rest of the requests you invoke at start-up time, either in your start-up function if your start-up is compiled, or standing alone, as in the second example, if your start-up is interpreted (i.e., not compiled).
-In general, the order is not important.
+If you use them, or lines like them, they should be put wherever you put the rest of the requests you invoke at start-up time, either in your start-up function before "(default-emacs-start-up)" if your start-up is compiled, or standing alone before "(default-emacs-start-up)", as in the second example, if your start-up is interpreted (i.e., not compiled).
+In general, the order is not important, although "(default-emacs-start-up)" must be the last request executed.

-Here are the sample $\underline{\text{forms}}$ (the correct Lisp term for these requests):
+Here are the sample forms (the correct Lisp term for these requests):